EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 ## Contributing via GitHub

-### 1. Create a GitHub account

-Here is the link to [GitHub](https://github.com/).
-Note when we want to work with `STEMMUS_SCOPE` repository on a new computer for the first time, we need to configure a few things following steps 2 to 5 below.
+Note when we want to work with `STEMMUS_SCOPE` repository on a new computer for the first time, we need to configure a few things following steps 1 to 4 below.

-### 2. Enable two-factor authentication
+### 1. Enable two-factor authentication

 It is strongly recommended using two-factor authentication.
 Here is the link of [Configuring two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).

-### 3. Set ssh connection
+### 2. Set ssh connection

 With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
 Please follow the instructions below.
 If you lik eto know more, see [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

-#### 3.1.
+#### 2.1.
 Checking for existing SSH keys

 Open a Terminal and run the command below: